 1 Nidaros Cathedral

-Built by King Olav Kyrre (1066-93) over the tomb of Norway's patron saint, St Olav, Nidaros Cathedral is widely regarded as the most magnificent church in Scandinavia.
-The cathedral is undoubtedly the jewel in the city's crown and one of the top tourist attractions.
+Built by King Olav Kyrre (1066-93) over the tomb of Norway's patron saint, St. Olav, Nidaros Cathedral is widely regarded as the most magnificent church in Scandinavia.
+The cathedral is the world's northernmost medieval cathedral and one of the city's top tourist attractions.
 Kings have been christened and buried here, and since 1814 it's been a requirement of the Norwegian constitution that the monarch should be crowned in Trondheim Cathedral.

-The transept and chapterhouse are in a late Romanesque style influenced by the Norman architecture of England, while the long choir with its beautiful south doorway was added in the 13th Century, along with the massive nave and tower.
-After being damaged by fire three times over the centuries - in 1531, 1708 and 1719 - the whole western half of the church was reduced to ruins.
+The transept and chapterhouse are in a late Romanesque style influenced by the Norman architecture of England, while the long choir with its beautiful south doorway was added in the 13th century, along with the massive nave and tower.
+After being damaged by fire several times, the church was fully restored in the early 1900s.

 Address: Bispegt.
 5, Trondheim

-A must-do in Trondheim is a visit to the city's old port area at the mouth of the River Nidelv.
-You can spend hours wandering around the colorful old wooden warehouses built on piles above the water, many of them converted to classy boutiques and high-end homes.
-If you can swing it, the best view of these stunning buildings is from the water, and a wide variety of harbor tour options are available.
+You can spend hours wandering around the city's old port area at the mouth of the River Nidelv.
+Colorful old wooden warehouses, many of them converted to classy boutiques and high-end homes, are built on piles above the water.
+The best view of these buildings is from the water, and a wide variety of harbor tour options are available.
 Be sure to visit the Trondheim Maritime Museum with its model ships and displays illustrating the city's deep-rooted connection to the sea.